Natalie Wood: Death

 In 2012, Los Angeles County Chief Coroner Lakshmanan Sathyavagiswaran amended Wood's death certificate and changed the cause of death from accidental drowning to "drowning and other undetermined factors."
 The amended document included a statement that it is "not clearly established" how Wood ended up in the water.
 Detectives instructed the coroner's office not to discuss or comment on the case.

 In January 2013, the Los Angeles County coroner's office offered a 10-page addendum to Wood's autopsy report.
 The addendum stated that Wood might have sustained some of the bruises on her body before she went into the water, but that this could not be definitively determined.
 Forensic pathologist Michael Hunter speculated that Wood was particularly susceptible to bruising because she had taken the drug levothyroxine.
-In 2020, a medical doctor and former intern of Noguchi at the time of Wood's death stated that the bruises were substantial and consistent with someone being thrown out of a boat.
-He claimed that he made those observations to Noguchi.

 In February 2018, Wagner was named a person of interest by the police in the investigation.
 The police stated that they know that Wagner was the last person to be with Wood before she disappeared.
 In a 2018 article, the Los Angeles Times, citing the coroner's report from 2013, reported that Wood had unexplained fresh bruising on her right forearm, her left wrist, and her right knee, a scratch on her neck, and a superficial scrape on her forehead.
 Officials said that it is possible that she was assaulted before she drowned.

+In 2020, a medical doctor and former intern of Noguchi at the time of Wood's death stated that the bruises were substantial and consistent with someone being thrown out of a boat.
+He claimed that he made those observations to Noguchi.